NaailC/flask-project/README.md

 ### My Approach

+I have decided to create a database for Drum and Bass songs.
+Users will be able to add artists and songs.

 I will use Flask Framework in order to create the application

 I will use Pytest in order to write and use testing scripts